alysoncvn/alysoncvn.github.io/index.md

 ##### project with other people as you can all work on the file at the same time and
 ##### it is easy to consolidate your work.

 ### What kind of files/info should be saved in a Git repository?
-What types of files/infoshould not be included in a Git repository?
+What types of files/info should not be included in a Git repository?
 ##### Large data files can be saved in a Git repository.
 However, data that you do not
 ##### want others to see should not be saved.